xtho25/LyricSpotter/README.md

 # LyricSpotter
 A python script that gets the lyrics of the current Spotify song playing.
 Inspired by [Overlyrics](https://github.com/CezarGab/Overlyrics).
-I recommend using Overlyrics instead of my programm as it has way more functionality.
-If you are still here then go on and read on how to set up my code below.

 # How to set up:

 ## Download the libraries from requirements.txt using pip: